Bondage Rope Tying 101

 Tie the Chest Harness

-Start with a bare chest harness to provide support and a base for the breast bondage.
-Loop the center of the rope behind the back and bring the ends over the shoulders, crossing the ropes between and under the breasts.
+- Loop the center of the rope behind the back and bring the ends over the shoulders, crossing the ropes between and under the breasts.

-Bring the rope ends behind the back again and tie them off securely with a bowline knot.
+- Bring the rope ends behind the back again and tie them off securely with a bowline knot.
 The chest harness should fit snugly but still allow for easy breathing.

 Create the Breast Loops

-Next, take one end of the rope and wrap it once around the top of the left breast, creating a loop and crossing the rope between and under the breasts.
+- Take one end of the rope and wrap it once around the top of the left breast, creating a loop and crossing the rope between and under the breasts.

-Pull the rope end behind the back and bring it over the right shoulder, wrapping once around the top of the right breast to create another loop.
-Cross the rope between and under the breasts again, then tie off the rope securely behind the back with a bowline knot.
+- Pull the rope end behind the back and bring it over the right shoulder, wrapping it once around the top of the right breast to create another loop.

 Tighten and Secure the Loops

-Gently pull the rope ends to tighten the breast loops so they fit snugly but still allow for circulation.
-Tie off the rope ends with a bowline knot behind the back to hold the loops in place.
+- Gently pull the rope ends to tighten the breast loops so they fit snugly but still allow for circulation.

 Additional Techniques to Explore